-Find out about where and when you can take dogs on beaches in Cleveleys throughout the year.
-They are subject to Dog Control Orders – which include rules about when and where you can take your dog throughout the year, and where they should be on a lead.
+The main bathing beach is subject to Dog Control Orders.
+That’s the rules about when and where you can take your dog throughout the year, and where they should be on a lead.

-This standard type of signage can be found on bathing beaches in Cleveleys, as it can on other beaches not just here on the Fylde Coast but all around the UK.
+You’ll find this standard signage at beaches in Cleveleys.
+It’s also used not just on other beaches here on the Fylde Coast, but all around the UK.

 Ban on Dogs on Beaches in Cleveleys